Interview Question How To Handle Conflict

 • Practice your response beforehand.
 Rehearsing your answer will help you feel more confident and articulate during the interview.

 Remember, the interviewer isn't necessarily looking for a perfect resolution to the conflict.
-They are more interested in assessing your thought process, your communication skills, and your ability to learn from challenging experiences.
+They are more interested in assessing your thought process, your communication skills, and your ability to learn from challenging experiences That's the part that actually makes a difference.
+Took long enough..

 FAQ: Frequently Asked Questions About Handling Conflict